-I recently led a session of mindfulness meditation in the Rubin Museum while sitting in front of an illustration of “The Peaceful and Wrathful deities of the Transition State.”
+Once, I led a session of mindfulness meditation in the Rubin Museum while sitting in front of an illustration of “The Peaceful and Wrathful deities of the Transition State.”
 From a distance, the figures in the illustration look a little like the characters in the bar scenes in the Star Wars movies.
 Some of them possess an otherworldly glamour, and a few of them look like they could be allies.
 But all of them look strange and frightening.
 This is what life can look like when we are in the bardo or transition state.

 What helps us at such times?
 Touching the earth, remembering that we are alive here and now in a body, can definitely help.
 Shifting from talking to listening, from doing to being, from knowing to observing also helps.
 At the funeral of a friend, people spoke about how he had changed in the last years of his life, after the death of his daughter.
 In the years that followed that shattering event he slowly turned into a big cozy campfire that drew people in from the cold and warmed them.
 He was a brilliant man but he was impatient and a bit of a know-it-all.
 After the death of his daughter, he softened.
 He led with his heart, observing and listening to people rather than needing to express views and opinions all the time..